43 Books About Mexico For Travelers & History Buffs

 I loved the pretense of this book.
 The setting is an off-the-beaten-path traveler’s dream come true.
 Not far from Mexico City in the rural section of Hidalgo State.
 Moreno-Garcia mixes a lot of historical truths to set the stage.
 Not many people think of Hidalgo State when silver mines are mentioned.
 Let alone the English investment in reworking the flooded mines or a streak of yellow fever that devastated the new arrivals.

 The characters are interesting and the setting will have you Googleing the true history of the area.
 However, the delivery could have been better.
 The climax never really climaxes and once you see the monster it kind of goes downhill.
-I feel like the suspense could have been played out better and moved a little further to the end of the book and resolved in a more unique way.
+I feel like the suspense could have been played out better and moved a little further to the end of the book and resolved more uniquely.
 It didn’t do the characters justice.

 I am a sucker for an old detective story.
 The characters in Bernal’s classic noir mystery are as interesting as the setting.
 Mexico is going through major changes 40 years after the revolution.
 The revolution had been institutionalized and war veterans were replaced by college-educated kids that did not witness the conflict firsthand.